DianaMiu/recipesdiana/_recipes/costa-rican-casado.md

 order: 3
 layout: recipe
 ---
-The Costa Rican *casado* is the main meal of the day- it’s the perfect Costa Rican lunch!

-*Casados* are a lunchtime fixture and are a fantastic way to prepare a nutritious meal with seasonal ingredients. *Casados* originally began appearing on the Costa Rican culinary scene when laborers took banana leaf-wraps of vegetables and meat to work with them.
-Those protein-packets were prepared by their wives and eventually evolved into the *casado* platters of today.
+The Costa Rican *casado* is the main meal of the day- it’s the perfect Costa Rican lunch! *Casados* are a lunchtime fixture and are a fantastic way to prepare a nutritious meal with seasonal ingredients. *Casados* originally began appearing on the Costa Rican culinary scene when laborers took banana leaf-wraps of vegetables and meat to work with them.
+They eventually evolved into the *casado* platters of today.

 ![](../uploads/casado.jpg "Photo by Candace")